Fusō-class battleship: Battle of Surigao Strait

 At 03:52, Yamashiro was attacked by a large formation to the north commanded by Rear Admiral Jesse Oldendorf.
 First came 6- and 8 in shells from a line of eight cruisers, then 14 in and 16 in shells from a line of six battleships.
 The main bombardment lasted 18 minutes, and Yamashiro was the only target for seven minutes.
 The first rounds hit the forecastle and pagoda mast, and soon the entire battleship appeared to be ablaze.
 Yamashiro's two forward turrets targeted her assailants, and the secondary armament targeted the American destroyers plaguing Mogami and the destroyer Asagumo.
 There was a big explosion at 04:04, possibly from one of the middle turrets.
-She was hit between 04:03 and 04:09 near the starboard engine room by a torpedo, and Nishimura wired to Kurita: "We proceed till totally annihilated.
+She was hit between 04:03 and 04:09 near the starboard engine room by a torpedo, and Nishimura radioed to Kurita: "We proceed till totally annihilated.
 I have definitely accomplished my mission as pre-arranged.
 Please rest assured."
 At the same time, Oldendorf issued a cease-fire order to the entire formation after hearing that the destroyer Albert W. Grant was taking friendly fire, and the Japanese ships also ceased fire.

 Yamashiro increased speed, but she had been hit by two to four torpedoes, and after two more torpedo hits near the starboard engine room, she was listing 45 degrees to port.
 Shinoda gave the command to abandon ship, but neither he nor Nishimura made any attempt to leave the conning tower as the ship capsized within five minutes and quickly sank, stern first, vanishing from radar between 04:19 and 04:21.
 Only 10 crewmembers of the estimated 1,636 officers and crew on board survived.